eHabitat/ehabitat/docs/source/index.md

 <!-- CSS overrides on the homepage only -->
 <style>
+/* Adjusting the content width on homepage */
 .bd-main .bd-content .bd-article-container {
-  max-width: 70rem; /* Make homepage a little wider instead of 60em */
+  max-width: 70rem; /* Increase homepage width from 60rem to 70rem */
 }

-/* Extra top/bottom padding to the sections */
-article.bd-article section {
+/* Add extra padding to sections */ article.bd-article section {
   padding: 3rem 0 7rem;
 }

 /* Override all h1 headers except for the hidden ones */ h1:not(.sd-d-none) {
   font-weight: bold;